temo-arje/backup-cron/README.md

 <br>
 <b>Config Mysql Connection</b>

-Mysql Server user and Password And is ready
+Mysql Server user and Password And is ready.
+The command will be run every hour

 <b>Time calculator:</b> https://crontab.guru/